 What Customers Are Saying

-Customers who gave this smoker positive reviews said that it was easy to set up, had a stylish design, and cooked a variety of meats and other foods.
+Customers who gave this smoker positive reviews said it was easy to set up, had a stylish design, and cooked various meats and other foods.
 Alternatively, negative reviews claimed that the actual temperature of the smoker didn’t always match what was shown on the display.

 Best Propane Smoker